Unnatural Acts in Romans 1:26-27

 When I think of “natural” and “unnatural” acts in my language and culture, I immediately think of things that are against the created order.
 However, remember that in the Greek context this could have more a “custom” or “normal” connotation.
 We have examples of describing someone as having an “unnatural” stomach ache because it was particularly painful and outside “normal” experience, or using the word to describe social or cultural conventions.

-A er all, those Hebrews who were dedicated to God’s service as Nazarites several centuries before this period were specifically commanded to keep their hair long, and Paul himself took a Nazarite vow for a time.
-Apparently the expectation of how to honor God with your hairstyle seems to change with the culture.
+After all, those Hebrews who were dedicated to God’s service as Nazarites several centuries before this period were specifically commanded to keep their hair long, and Paul himself took a Nazarite vow for a time.
+Apparently, the expectation of how to honor God with your hairstyle seems to change with the culture.

-In contrast to earlier Semitic cultures, 1st century Roman gender roles expected short hair for men and long hair for women.
-Elaborate hairstyles emphasized both the erotic nature of women’s hair in their society, as well as showed o how wealthy one was (showing how many hours you could a afford to spend having it groomed daily).
+In contrast to earlier Semitic cultures, 1st-century Roman gender roles expected short hair for men and long hair for women.
+Elaborate hairstyles emphasized both the erotic nature of women’s hair in their society, as well as showed off how wealthy one was (demonstrating how many hours you could afford to spend having it groomed daily).
 These conventions are reflected in other epistles, requiring women to wear veils and forbidding shaved heads (1 Corinthians 11:15) and cautioning against elaborate hairstyles (1 Peter 3:3).

 Men who wore their hair long or styled like women could be considered either shamefully (“degrading”) effeminate (possibly labeled malikos) or overly sensual and controlled by their passions.
 Either would be “unnatural” for their society.